pamapa/callblocker/etc/callblocker/README.md

 "pjsip_log_level"    | 0-5 | Logging level of the pjsip library, for debugging proposes.
 Default is 0.
 "country_code"       | `+<X[Y][Z]>` | Your international country code (e.g. +33 for France)
 "block_mode"         | "logging_only", "whitelists_only", "whitelists_and_blacklists" or "blacklists_only" | "logging_only": number is never blocked, only logged what it would do. "whitelists_only": number has to be in a whitelists (blacklists not used). "whitelists_and_blacklists": number is blocked, when in a blacklists and NOT in a whitelists (default). "blacklists_only": number is blocked, when in a blacklists. (whitelists not used)
-"block_anonymous_cid"  | true, false | optional: block all calls that come to your system with a anonymous/unknown caller ID.
+"block_anonymous_cid" | true, false | optional: block all calls that have an anonymous/unknown caller ID.
+Default is false.
+"block_invalid_cid"   | true, false | optional: block all calls that have an invalid caller ID.
 Default is false.
 "online_check"       | [`<string>`](#onlineCheck)  | optional: online check site to verify if number is spam "online_lookup"      | [`<string>`](#onlineLookup)  | optional: online lookup site, to see who is calling "device"             | `<string>` | Your device name (get it with dmesg).
 Usually its "/dev/ttyACM0".